simulatedScience/Beleriand_Ticket-to-Ride/README.md

 - The background and graph elements can be rescaled such that everything fits well when printed.
 - Show the graph on top of the background map to export it as a large image, which can then be printed.
 - visualize the tasks on the graph
+- automatic graph analysis tools ([inspired by](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9))

 ### planned features:
-- improve the UI and add more controls
-- automatic graph analysis tools ([see here](https://towardsdatascience.com/playing-ticket-to-ride-like-a-computer-programmer-2129ac4909d9))
+- support for different monitor resolutions
 - automatically generate images for task cards
 - allow adding and removing nodes and edges to the graph through the UI
 - allow editing colors and text of nodes and edges through the UI
 - allow adding and removing tasks through the UI
 - select an image for each node in the UI
+- add overlay for points for each edge length (possibly implemented via mpl legend?)
 - automatically optimze the graph layout from the UI
+- documentation and user manual

-Currently the project is in a very early stage, but it is already possible to create a custom game, although some steps are still manual and very tedious.
+Currently the project is in an early stage, but it is already possible to create a custom game, although some steps are still manual and rather tedious.
 Due to the libraries being used, the program runs quite slow, so it will require some patience.
-A few performance improvements are still planned though.
+The program is only tested on Windows.
+While most of the code should be cross-platform compatible, Some features may not work on other operating systems and require modifications (mostly UI related).

 ## How to make your physical game
 The program mostly helps just with creating the game board.
 However, it is still necessary to create the game cards and pieces yourself.